White flag dragging through grass to collection ticks.

 When does LCPH accept interns?

-Seasonal internships are available with our Environmental Health and Health Promotion & Chronic Disease Prevention teams.
-Check internship job opportunities in February - March, or ask about shadowing experiences via email healthed@loraincountyhealth.com
+Seasonal internships are available.
+Check internship job opportunities in February - March, or ask about shadowing experiences via email ph@loraincountyhealth.com